-- a minimum cumulative GPA of 2.3 - and a minimum GPA of 2.3 in science courses.
+- > A minimum cumulative GPA of 2.3. - > A minimum GPA of 2.3 in science courses.

-To be eligible for admission to advanced standing (second year) in Health communication major, a candidate must have completed the equivalent requirements for the first (or second) year of undergraduate study in the major and have met the following criteria:
+To be eligible for admission to advanced standing (second year) in health communication major, a candidate must have completed the equivalent requirements for the first (or second) year of undergraduate study in the major and have met the following criteria:

-a minimum cumulative GPA of 2.3.
+A minimum cumulative GPA of 2.3.

-A student who has completed a minimum of two terms of study as a sophomore or its equivalent is eligible for admission to the first year in the Faculty of Health Sciences in science majors if the following criteria are met:
+Students who have completed a minimum of two terms of study as sophomores or their equivalent are eligible for admission to the first year in the Faculty of Health Sciences in science majors if the following criteria are met:

-- a minimum cumulative GPA of 2.3.
+- > A minimum cumulative GPA of 2.3.

-- a minimum GPA of 2.3 in science courses,
+- > A minimum GPA of 2.3 in science courses.

-- and completion of a minimum of 6 credits in basic science.
+- > Completion of a minimum of 6 credits in basic science.

-A student who has completed a minimum of two terms of study as a sophomore or its equivalent is eligible for admission to the first year in the Health communication major if the following criteria are met:
+Students who have completed a minimum of two terms of study as sophomores or their equivalent are eligible for admission to the first year in the health communication major if the following criteria are met:

-a minimum cumulative GPA of 2.3.
+A minimum cumulative GPA of 2.3.

-Admission decisions are subject to availability of places in the desired program of study.
+Admission decisions are subject to the availability of places in the desired program of study.
 Lebanese students must present the Lebanese Baccalaureate or its equivalent and should be considered eligible by the AUB Office of Admissions for admission to the first year in health sciences.
 These candidates are evaluated based on SAT I scores and school performance.

-Candidates holding the Lebanese Baccalaureate Part II-literature and humanities-or its equivalent are required to take CHEM 101, 101L and MATH 101 as remedial courses if joining the Environmental Health or Medical Laboratory Sciences program, or MATH 101 if joining the Medical Imaging Sciences or Medical Audiology Sciences program.
-Candidates holding the Lebanese Baccalaureate Part II-sociology and economy-or its equivalent are required to take CHEM 101 and 101L as a remedial course if joining the Environmental Health or Medical Laboratory Sciences program.
+Candidates holding the Lebanese Baccalaureate Part II-literature and humanities-or its equivalent are required to take CHEM 101, 101L and MATH 101 as remedial courses if joining the environmental health or medical laboratory sciences program, or MATH 101 if joining the medical imaging sciences or medical audiology sciences program.
+Candidates holding the Lebanese Baccalaureate Part II-sociology and economy-or its equivalent must take CHEM 101 and 101L as a remedial course if joining the environmental health or medical laboratory sciences program.

-For complete and detailed information regarding admission to AUB, including recognized certificates, see the Admissions section and Certificate and Class Chart on of this catalogue.
+For complete and detailed information regarding admission to AUB, including recognized certificates, see the Office of Admissions and Certificate and Class Chart sections of this catalogue.